nichdu/simple-auth/README.md

 5. Run the hash function you set the set number of times (e.g. in default settings: run sha-256 2^10 times.
 6. The result is the authentication hash.

+## Todos
+- allow preference setting as static methods to change for all instances

 [php-c-format]: https://php.net/manual/en/function.date.php "PHP: date - Manual"